vjlu/YouTube-Downloader/README.md

 * Processing downloaded media

 Make sure `ffmpeg` is available in your system PATH, or place the FFmpeg executable where your system can access it.

-You can verify the installation with:
+(it is already bundled with script in "Releases" Section, so you don't need to do any of this if you Installed it from there) You can verify the installation with:

 ```bash